-Cruise ships and Alaska harbors are not the only entities working towards a cleaner marine environment.
-In 2015, TOTE Maritime announced its intention to produce the world's first natural-gas powered containerships.
+Cruise ships and Alaska harbors are not the only entities working toward a cleaner marine environment.
+In 2015, TOTE Maritime announced its intention to produce the world’s first natural-gas powered containerships.
 The original Marlin-class vessels were constructed at the General Dynamics NASSCO shipyard in San Diego and operated between Jacksonville, Florida, and San Juan, Puerto Rico.
-In the last three years, TOTE Maritime's vessels have successfully transferred more than 18 million gallons of LNG (liquefied natural gas) through their patented truck-to-ship bunkering process.
+In the last three years, TOTE Maritime’s vessels have successfully transferred more than 18 million gallons of LNG (liquefied natural gas) through their patented truck-to-ship bunkering process.

-Now in their second phase of operations, TOTE Maritime's Alaskan partner has completed the first of four planned conversion periods that will enable their Orca-class vessels to use LNG as fuel.
+Now in their second phase of operations, TOTE Maritime’s Alaska partner has completed the first of four planned conversion periods that will enable their Orca-class vessels to use LNG as fuel.
 The transition to cleaner burning fuels means a drastic reduction in air emissions, virtually eradicating sulfur oxides and limiting both nitrogen oxides and carbon dioxide.
-During the winter months over the next four years, TOTE Maritime Alaska plans to finalize their transition to an all LNG fleet.
+During the winter months over the next four years, TOTE Maritime Alaska plans to finalize its transition to an all LNG fleet.

 “We are excited to be the first shipping company in the United States to undertake this important environmental effort.
 And we are appreciative of our customers and partners who support our ongoing effort to innovate in ways that reflect our commitment to the environment and communities we serve,” said President of TOTE Maritime Alaska Mike Noone in a February release.